TheSilvered/nest/docs/c_api/c_api-function.md

 **Description:**

-Gets the outer variables that the function can access when defined.
+@return The outer variables that the function can access when defined.

 ---